abienvenu/Kyela/README.md

 CHANGELOG
 ---------
+* 1.6.1 :
+  - The email contact is now configurable via an environment variable
+  - Fix for empty event names
 * 1.6.0 :
   - Participations are now set using AJAX, without reloading the whole poll page
 * 1.5.10 :